kkpatel1/GSoC2017/milestone.md

 After discussion with mentor, we will be following a timeline as described below.
 We have changed the sequence of the features to be implemented based on the usage and necessity.

+[**8th May - 14th May: Introduction**][week0]
+ 1. Introducing to the community
+ 2. Finalized weekly update procedure
+ 3. Finalized repository structure

+[**15th May - 21st May: Planning**][week1]
+ 1. Refining the timeline and defining milestones of the project
+ 2. Finalize mechanism of starting the bokeh server and application
+ 3. Finalize the structure and dataflow of the module
+ 4. Understanding the Bokeh Library

 ---------------------------
 ### Phase 1 : Time sink and Frequnecy sink
 **22nd May - 28th May**: